alicja3behnka/Portfolio_Alicja-Buczek_manual-testing/README.md

    - **Description**: This document is a portfolio focused on testing the functionality, user interface, and user experience of the "Scouts-test.futbolkolektyw" web application.
 The application is designed for managing and comparing player statistics, including adding players, editing details, creating reports, and managing matches.
 The document presents detailed test cases simulating potential user actions and reporting bugs in the system.

 The tests identified a variety of issues, including improper validation of fields like height, weight, and phone numbers, as well as flaws in navigation and layout consistency.
 Functional testing was predominantly used, aiming to verify whether specific features worked correctly under predefined conditions.
 Usability testing was also implied, assessing user interface intuitiveness and interaction design.
 Each test includes descriptions, expected and actual outcomes, and the status of the issue.
 Additional observations include suggestions to improve performance, layout, and accessibility, as well as highlighting areas needing clearer workflows and better user guidance.
-   - **Types of tests**: functional, usability, accesability, cross-browser testing
+   - **Types of tests**: functional, usability, accessibility, cross-browser testing
    - **Tools**: Google Docs
    - **Project link**: https://docs.google.com/document/d/1N2Y4ajb68fjjnrV0U2s2Pbs0unIl9-dBhlcY7oliXQE/edit?usp=sharing